-- It’s the highest mount in Poland (2499m).
+- It’s the highest mountain in Poland (2499m).

-- It’s so beautiful.
+- It’s beautiful.

 - So many other hikers have already climbed it.